While the terms are controversial for a variety of reasons, you can use “alpha,” “beta,” and “omega” to categorize males.

 Prototypical Nice Guy

-Beta males are the prototypical nice guy: passive, non-assertive, follower, etc. They might be content with this role in some ways.
+Beta males are the prototypical “nice guy”: passive, non-assertive, follower, etc. They might be content with this role in some ways.
 However, never being at the top at work, in sports, and with women, can be frustrating.

 I would argue that many “nice guys” aren’t even that nice: constant passivity can turn into anger and passive-aggression very quickly.
 In fact, if you reject a beta male, sometimes he will suddenly go from being a “nice guy” to a total jerk in a matter of seconds.

 Not that you can blame them.
-It’s frustrating to passive all the time.
+It’s frustrating to be passive all the time.
 If you have been a “nice” pushover all these years, and it (obviously) hasn’t worked out for you, I highly recommend the book No More Mister Nice Guy (available in print and Kindle) by Robert Glover.
 It will help you transform from being a passive, boring guy into one who is more attractive and assertive (without becoming a jerk).

 Doesn’t Understand the Dating Game

-So, they become super needy and attached, sometimes even to the point of becoming controlling and paranoid.
-Naturally, this behavior is very unattractive and often leads guys to lose the very women they desire.
+Since beta males get in fewer fulfilling relationships, they can be desperate for attention.
+So, they become super needy and attached, either to a particular woman or to the idea of having a girlfriend.
+Paradoxically, this behavior is very unattractive and often leads guys to lose the very women they desire.

 Weak And Goofy

-A lot of beta males look weak and goofy.
-They lack masculine facial characteristics, and their body language projects weakness versus strength.
-Generally they have lower levels of testosterone.
+As I mentioned, because they aren’t very masculine, a lot of beta males look feminine, weak, and even goofy.
+They lack masculine facial characteristics, and their body language projects weakness and insecurity.
+This is because they have lower levels of testosterone.

-So, this article should give you a good idea of the most common beta male traits and characteristics.
-If these traits describe you, then there is hope.
+You might be thinking: Am I a beta male?
+If so, it’s not a huge problem.
+Maybe you’re happy.
+But, if you want to change and be more attractive and successful, then there is hope.
 Our products and blog are dedicated to helping you become a confident, attractive, and strong leader, versus an unattractive, beta follower.